 Due to the high volume of material we are receiving, we are revising our submissions process.
 Whenever sending scripts or treatments to the team, please also submit a brief overview of the project, along with the format and the slot it is intended for.
 We would ask that you only submit ideas which feel like they are relevant to the commissioning priorities as laid out above.

 When sending in submissions to anyone in the department, please ensure you always cc Lucy Haig and Lauren Blumfield.
-While we are always happy to read ideas from new writers, please be aware that scripts MUST be submitted via a production company.
+While we are always happy to read ideas from new writers, please be aware that all submissions MUST be submitted via a production company.
 Channel 4 cannot accept unsolicited material from members of the public.
 Please allow at least 28 business days for us to come back to you with a response, and be aware the response time may be a fair bit longer.